Dolton, Illinois: Demographics

-There were 7,985 households, out of which 54.29% had children under the age of 18 living with them, 25.45% were married couples living together, 35.94% had a female householder with no husband present, and 32.86% were non-families.
-29.42% of all households were made up of individuals, and 12.10% had someone living alone who was 65 years of age or older.
-The average household size was 3.44 and the average family size was 2.78.
+There were 7,985 households.
+29.0% had children under the age of 18 living with them.
+25.45% were married couples living together.
+35.94% had a female householder with no husband present.
+32.86% were non-families.
+29.42% of all households were made up of individuals.
+12.10% had someone living alone who was 65 years of age or older.
+The average household size was 3.44.
+The average family size was 2.78.

 The village's age distribution consisted of 24.8% under the age of 18, 10.7% from 18 to 24, 21.8% from 25 to 44, 27% from 45 to 64, and 15.7% who were 65 years of age or older.
 The median age was 36.7 years.
 For every 100 females, there were 86.3 males.
 For every 100 females age 18 and over, there were 79.5 males.

-The median income for a household in the village was $50,237, and the median income for a family was $57,634.
+The median income for a household in the village was $50,237.
+The median income for a family was $57,634.
 Males had a median income of $33,939 versus $33,354 for females.
 The per capita income for the village was $22,135.
 About 15.4% of families and 22.1% of the population were below the poverty line, including 42.8% of those under age 18 and 13.2% of those age 65 or over.

-Note: the US Census treats Hispanic/Latino as an ethnic category.
-This table excludes Latinos from the racial categories and assigns them to a separate category.
-Hispanics/Latinos can be of any race.
+Arts and culture

+Dolton Public Library opened in 1954.
+First located inside the Village Hall, it contained 5,000 books and magazines.
+The library moved to a new facility in 1967 and featured a collection of 35,000 books.

+Parks and recreation

+Dolton features over 120 acre of recreational properties, and 11 parks.
+A recreational center contains a gymnasium and fitness room.

 Government

-Dolton is in Illinois's 2nd congressional district and the 15th State Senate District.
-Approximately 3/4 of the village is within the Illinois Legislature's 29th Representative District, with the remainder in the 30th district.
-The village is split evenly between the Cook County Judicial Circuit 1st Subcircuit and 2nd Subcircuit.

 Most of the village is part of the Dolton Park District, with a small portion served by the Calumet Memorial Park District.
 The entire village is part of the Dolton Public Library District and the Metropolitan Water Reclamation District.

+Mayors

+Allegations of misspending and harassment

+In November 2023, WGN News published a two-part series alleging widespread misspending and harassment of political opponents by the mayor, Tiffany Henyard.

+On February 20, 2024, it was reported that the Federal Bureau of Investigation had launched a probe into alleged misconduct by Mayor Henyard.

 Education

-Dolton is served primarily by Dolton School District 148 and Dolton School District 149.
-A small portion of the village is within South Holland School District 151.
-High school students are served by Thornton Township High School District Number 205, which operates Thornridge High School in Dolton.

 The entire village is part of South Suburban Community College District 510.

+Infrastructure

+Transportation

+Pace provides bus service on multiple routes connecting Dolton to destinations across the Southland.
+Metra's planned SouthEast Service will have a station in Dolton.
+The corridor previously had commuter train service that was operated by the Chicago and Western Indiana Railroad from 1904 to 1964.